CardinalNow/TerraformWorkshop/event-invitation.md

 ### Gets

-- Learn alongside Cardinal and Microsoft Enginners to help you understand the design considerations to accelerate your Azure infrastructure deployments.
+- Learn alongside Cardinal and Microsoft Engineers to help you understand the design considerations to accelerate your Azure infrastructure deployments.
 - Engage in hands on coding to help understand the options available to designing your IaC solution.
 - Post-Hackfest engagements to ensure your continued success.